Eltaurus-Lt/CourseDump2022/README.md

      <source media="(prefers-color-scheme: dark)" srcset="https://github.com/user-attachments/assets/d5190b9c-5d2e-4ad4-a4ed-1040da3102d5">
      <img src="https://github.com/user-attachments/assets/01dead5d-e113-4a57-8cc7-ec77f09c7804" alt="Anki Import report">
     </picture></p>
-    You can check it against [the total number of items in the course](https://github.com/Eltaurus-Lt/CourseDump2022#checking-download-results).
+    You can compare it against [the total number of items in the course](https://github.com/Eltaurus-Lt/CourseDump2022#checking-download-results).
 The "Details" section below will contain information on each individual note from the spreadsheet.

     You will also be able to see the imported notes at any time by going to `Browse` (top center menu) and selecting your deck in the deck list on the left side
     <p><picture>